 - Delivering NLP Practitioner and Master Practitioner Programmes in Malaysia.

 - Working in Paris as part of a College de Polytechnic team delivering an on-going leadership development programme for a major bank

 - Visiting Japan to deliver training at the NLP Institute of Japan

 - Travelling to Russia to deliver training in Moscow

 - Delivering an NLP Practitioner course in Shanghai

-You can also catch him in central London, of course, as the trainer for our NLP Essential Skills and NLP Practitioner courses.
+You can also catch him in central London, of course, as the trainer for our NLP Practitioner and Coach Training courses.

 “I chose this particular course because it is not run by a ‘cult of personality ‘like some other trainers.
 I wanted to focus on the content and the learning, not the instructor and their stuff.
 Robbie makes the learning real, practical and accessible (and fun and funny!)
 Phenomenal.”

 “Very good.
 Liked the style and particularly appreciated the “scientific” rather than a “hippy crystal mystical” approach to delivering and understanding the material.”

 “By far the best NLP trainer I have ever come across.
 I love the “British” (healthy scepticism) version of NLP.
 I find the gentle style hugely effective.”